The World Wide Cemetery was created by Internet pioneer Mike Kibbee in 1995.

-On the World Wide Cemetery, pages are simple and fixed, like a grave, with hosting provisions made for 100 years.
+On the World Wide Cemetery, pages are simple and fixed, like a grave.
 A permanent link to a map of the burial site is included.
 Each memorial also has a second, interactive page.
 There, visitors can leave messages and personal pictures.
 If you want to be contacted by other visitors then you may leave your email address.
 All pages are moderated so that heartfelt condolences and memories cannot be tampered with or drowned by spam.

 The photo below shows Mike’s watching his TV interview about the World Wide Cemetery (1996).